Actively Recruiting

 - Obstructive sleep apnea

-- Body mass index (BMI) over 30 kg/m2
+- Body mass index (BMI) greater than 30 kg/m2

 - Estimated difficult airway

-- Allergy to anesthetic drugs
+- Known allergy to anesthetic drugs

-- Serious dysfunction of important organs such as heart, kidney, or liver
+- Serious heart, kidney, or liver dysfunction

 - Alcohol or drug addiction